© 2014 B. L. Freeborn

 Once the image is rotated it loses its spider appearance but still has two faces.
 The upper face has angry eyebrows, two teardrops for eyes and a dot in the middle of the forehead as the Hindu’s wear.
 This reminds us of the Metcalf Stone with its initial symbol of a triangle.
 So here too we find the idea of one comet which split into two.
 If the expression is interpreted correctly, then it caused anger and weeping.
 The number 112 is easily found within this face again.

 The overall exterior shape of this creature in stone has two straight bars on each side at the bottom.
 Above these are four flame or wing shapes.
 Two and four reminds us of the hours in a day.
 Topping this 24 pattern is the center round.
-If we begin with this center round as 1 and count around the image there are found to be 12 wings.
+If we begin with this center round as 1 and count around the image there are 12 wings.
 1 and 12 once again appears and 112 = 2 x 56.
 If we begin at the bottom and count upwards then we find 2,4,1 or 241.
 The square of 241 is 58081 which is another number to add to our list which suggests the distance Earth travels in a year or 584 million miles.

 If we begin at the center round and count in either direction then we form 1 and 4 to create 14, the number of days in a fortnight.
 At the bottom the four bars remind us that 14 x 4 = 56.